Who We Are arrow

 * please contact MHCC for more details and support in how to obtain this

-Smart and Skilled is offered through the NSW Vocational Education and Training system to help people find a job and advance their careers.
+Smart and Skilled is a NSW Government program that offers subsidised training for courses on the NSW Skills List, which identifies industry areas that need more qualified workers.
+It is offered through the NSW Vocational Education and Training (VET) system to help people find a job and advance their careers.
 For information on eligibility and conditions for Smart and Skilled training go here.

 To find out more contact our training team at training@mhcc.org.au or call us on 02 9060 9630.